How to Snorkel Without Swallowing Water – A Simple Guide

 The flap of a dry snorkel may accidentally snap shut at the exact moment you were about to inhale which can be potentially life-threatening.
 If this happens, don’t panic and just open the flap manually.

-Does a Full-Face Snorkel Mask Prevent Swallowing Water?
+Full-Face Snorkel Mask to Prevent Swallowing Water?

 In recent years, snorkelers have started using full-face snorkel masks.
-They are easy-to-use and do a great job of keeping water out.
+They are easy to use and do a great job of keeping water out.
 You don’t even have to worry about inhaling any water because the mask covers your entire face.

 However, it’s important to only get snorkel masks for well-known and tested brands to prevent unfortunate incidents of suffocation from occurring.
 And of course, you always need to be prepared for the possibility that water will seep through your mask if it’s ill-fitted or something gets stuck and it doesn’t seal properly.